bbfrederick/rapidtide/docs/usage.rst

 	::

-		rapidtide inputfmrifile outputname --numnull 0 --searchrange -10,30 --filterfreqs 0.0 0.1 --ampthresh 0.2 --noglm --nofitfilt
+		rapidtide inputfmrifile outputname --numnull 0 --searchrange -10 140 --filterfreqs 0.0 0.1 --ampthresh 0.2 --noglm --nofitfilt

 The first option (-N 0), shuts off the calculation of the null correlation distribution.
 This is used to determine the significance threshold, but the method currently implemented in rapidtide is a bit simplistic - it assumes that all the time points in the data are exchangable.
 This is certainly true for resting state data (see above), but it is very much NOT true for block paradigm gas challenges.
 To properly analyze those, I need to consider what time points are 'equivalent', and up to now, I don't, so setting the number of iterations in the Monte Carlo analysis to zero omits this step.

-The second option (-r -10,140) is fairly obvious - this extends the detectable delay range out to 140 seconds.
+The second option (--searchrange -10 140) is fairly obvious - this extends the detectable delay range out to 140 seconds.
 Note that this is somewhat larger than the maximum delays we frequently see, but to find the correlation peak with maximum precision, you need sufficient additional delay values so that the correlation can come to a peak and then come down enough that you can properly fit it.

 The -noglm option disables data filtering.
-If you are using rapidtide to estimate and remove low frequency noise from resting state or task fMRI data, the last step is to use a glm filter to remove this circulatory signal, leaving "pure" neuronal activations, which you'll use in further analyses.
+If you are using rapidtide to estimate and remove low frequency noise from resting state or task fMRI data, the last step is to use a glm filter to remove this circulatory signal, leaving "pure" neuronal signal, which you'll use in further analyses.
 That's not relevant here - the signal you'd be removing is the one you care about.
 So this option skips that step to save time and disk space.

 --nofitfilt skips a step after peak estimation.
 Estimating the delay and correlation amplitude in each voxel is a two step process.
 First you make a quick estimate (where is the maximum point of the correlation function, and what is its amplitude?), then you refine it by fitting a Gaussian function to the peak to improve the estimate.
 If this step fails, which it can if the peak is too close to the end of the lag range, or strangely shaped, the default behavior is to mark the point as bad and zero out the parameters for the voxel.
 The nofitfilt option means that if the fit fails, output the initial estimates rather than all zeros.
 This means that you get some information, even if it's not fully refined.
 In my experience it does tend to make the maps for the gas challenge experiments a lot cleaner to use this option since the correlation function is pretty well behaved.

-##### Denoising NIRS data (NEW)
+Denoising NIRS data (NEW)
+'''''''''''''''''''''''''

 When we started this whole research effort, I waw originally planning to denoise NIRS data, not fMRI data.
 But one thing led to another, and the NIRS got derailed for the fMRI effort.
 Now that we have some time to catch our breaths, and more importantly, we have access to some much higher quality NIRS data, this moved back to the front burner.
 The majority of the work was already done, I just needed to account for a few qualities that make NIRS data different from fMRI data: